Skip to main content

 The project

-This couple of hospital practitioners worked at Bichat hospital in the 18th arrondissement.
-After 5 years of renting in the 18th, they wanted to buy in a neighborhood that was both close to the hospital and offered a more residential living environment.
+Both worked as doctors at Bichat hospital in the 18th arrondissement.
+After five years renting in the 18th, they wanted to buy somewhere close to the hospital yet more residential.
 Batignolles, a 15-minute walk from Bichat, ticked every box.

-Their aesthetic criterion: authentic Haussmann style.
-After years spent in functional buildings, they dreamed of moldings, Hungarian herringbone parquet and marble fireplaces.
-Their requirement: that these features be original, not reproductions.
+Their one aesthetic requirement was authentic Haussmann style.
+After years in functional buildings, they wanted mouldings, Hungarian herringbone parquet and marble fireplaces, and they wanted them original, not reproductions.

 The search strategy

-Catherine Ziegler knows the Batignolles neighborhood street by street.
-She immediately identified the Haussmann avenues of the area, rue de Rome, rue Cardinet, boulevard des Batignolles, and targeted buildings constructed between 1860 and 1900, recognizable by their cut-stone facades and wrought-iron balconies.
+Catherine Ziegler knows Batignolles street by street.
+She picked out the Haussmann avenues at once, rue de Rome, rue Cardinet and boulevard des Batignolles, and targeted buildings put up between 1860 and 1900, recognisable by their cut-stone facades and wrought-iron balconies.

-A distinctive aspect of this search: 3-bedroom Haussmann flats in Batignolles are rare because many were divided into studios or two-bedroom units in the 1970s and 80s.
-Catherine checked the cadastral history of each shortlisted property to ensure the original layout had been preserved.
+This search had a particular difficulty: 3-room Haussmann flats in Batignolles are scarce, many having been carved into studios or two-bedroom units in the 1970s and 80s.
+Catherine checked the cadastral history of each shortlisted property to confirm the original layout survived.

 In 6 weeks: 7 properties identified in Haussmann buildings, 4 visited, 1 offer.